COTE Speaker Series

 Join us for the next AIA Honolulu COTE Resources and Resourcefulness: Building in Hawaii speaker series event:

-- Pau hana, 5pm – get a bite to eat, something to drink and connect with friends new and old as we build and support our community of sustainability leaders.
+- 5:00pm Pau Hana: Join us in person to connect with friends new and old as we build our community of sustainability leaders.